Olympic Games Paris 2024 Other Sports

 The Marly, Hauts-de-France-based supplier of workplace products and services was announced as an Official Supporter of Paris 2024 in April 2023.

-Apart from branding rights, the deal entails Lyreco supplying furniture, PPE (personal protective equipment). and workplace equipment and supplies to the Games’ organising committee and international delegations across the offices, accommodation, and competition venues in Paris, Marseille, Lyon, Bordeaux, Lille, Nantes, and St Etienne.
+Apart from branding rights, the deal entails Lyreco supplying furniture, PPE (personal protective equipment), and workplace equipment and supplies to the Games’ organising committee and international delegations across the offices, accommodation, and competition venues in Paris, Marseille, Lyon, Bordeaux, Lille, Nantes, and St Etienne.

 The Rueil-Malmaison-based food and beverage company, famous particularly for its range of ice creams, was announced as an Official Supporter of Paris 2024 in January 2024.

-Apart from branding rights, the deal entails Miko’s ice cream products from its brands Magnum, Twister, Cornetto, Ben & Jerry’s, Carte d’Or, and Solero being made during the Paris Olympics and Paralympics.
+Apart from branding rights, the deal entails Miko’s ice cream products from its brands Magnum, Twister, Cornetto, Ben & Jerry’s, Carte d’Or, and Solero being made available during the Paris Olympics and Paralympics.

 Mondo